 If your head is full of negative thoughts, it’s normal to feel down.
-While it won’t be easy to challenge the barrage of negativity, there are steps that you can take to help turn things around.
-Learn how to recognise and challenge your negative thought patterns one step at a time.
+While it won’t be easy to block out the negative noise, there are steps you can take to turn things around.

 This can help if: